How Much Weight Can a 2×4 Wall Hold? Helpful Expert Guide

 A common nail can hold about 20 pounds

-Common nails are fine if you are hanging a light load, such as a picture frame, to a stud.
+Common nails are fine for hanging light loads, such as a picture frame, to a stud.
 Try using nails with rings or twists in them.
 It increases the gripping strength.
 Choose a longer nail such as 10d (3”) or 16d (3 ½”), as they will be harder to get pulled out by the torque of the weight.

 For heavier loads such as racks or cabinets, nails are not practical.
 You must use screws as they can grip the wood stud.